highlights of operations

 Chevron’s companies in the Philippines donate funds to various disaster relief efforts in the country.
 Our employees and contractors also contribute their own time and money to disaster relief.

 In 2012, we launched Metro Weather, a public-private partnership that created a network of 30 automated weather station (AWS) units in Metro Manila.
 They provide free, real-time weather data to help people prepare for severe weather conditions, such as tropical cyclones and severe flooding.
 Chevron provided the financial, technical and infrastructure resources by hosting the AWS units at select Caltex stations.
-This pioneering initiative is led by Chevron in partnership with the Metro Manila Development Authority, the Manila Observatory, Globe Telecom and Ateneo de Manila University.

 education and training